leyiwu/leyiwu.github.io/content/about/index.md

 I'm planning to build a PC during the summer of 2023, looking forward to that a lot!

-You'll usually see me in the gym, and hopefully touching some grass ocassasionally 💀
+You'll hopefully see me in the gym and touching some grass ocassasionally 💀

 #
 I would love to start talking and meet new people, don't hesisitate to reach out to start a conversation!